MODES OF ENERGY TRANSFER

 energy will decrease.

-Difference between HEAT and WORK (MODES OF ENERGY TRANSFER)
+Difference between HEAT and WORK

 In order to understand the